-PROPOSITION 3: For financial and real assets that satisfy $E{\theta_2}[\rho^(\theta_2)] \ge \theta_2^l y_2^l$, the optimal q (q^{opt}) that maximizes total surplus (S{Total}) is at the border of the Fair Pricing Equilibrium region and the Fire Sale Equilibrium region.
+PROPOSITION 3: For payoff structures of financial assets underlying repo and real asset loans underlying Date 1 loans that satisfy $E{\theta}[\rho^(\theta)] \geq \theta^l y^l$, the optimal $q(q^{opt})$ that maximizes total surplus (S{Total}) is at the border of the Fair Pricing region and the Fire Sale region:

-$$q^{opt} = \frac{-r(\theta_2^h y_2^h - \rho^) + \sqrt{\left[r(\theta_2^h y_2^h - \rho^)\right]^2 + (1 - 2r)\left[(\rho^ - s{min})^2 - 2\mathcal{B}(s{max} - s{min})\right]}{(1 - 2r)k_1}$$ (28)
+$$q^{opt} = \frac{-r(\theta^h y^h - \rho^) + \sqrt{[r(\theta^h y^h - \rho^)]^2 + (1 - 2r)[(\rho^ - s{min})^2 - 2\mathcal{B}(s{max} - s{min})]}}{(1 - 2r)k}$$ (29)

-The intuition behind this finding can be stated as follows.
+The intuition behind this result can be stated as follows.
 A marginal increase in q results in incremental lending at Date 0; these additional loans are made to those intermediaries who face high investment shortfalls.
-Two implications follow: (i) the NPV of the assets originated by these intermediaries is necessarily low because of the high investment requirements, and (ii) these intermediaries are also the most leveraged intermediaries because of the large investment requirements that they have to finance with repo financing.
+Two implications follow: (i) the NPV of the assets originated by these intermediaries is low because of the high investment requirements, and (ii) these intermediaries are also the most leveraged intermediaries because of the large investment requirements that they have to finance with repo financing.
 As a consequence, Date 0 lending, at the margin, results in low NPV asset origination by highly leveraged intermediaries, who will face adverse fire-sale effects at Date 1 when an economic shock occurs.
 Thus, the loss in Date 1 surplus dominates the low NPV gain from incremental assets created at Date 0, provided the condition on asset payoffs in Proposition 3 holds.

 The condition on asset payoffs in Proposition 3 simply states that the ex-ante expected funding liquidity should be at least as high as the ex-post payoffs in the adverse state of the economy.
 Violation of this condition implies that repo-financing would be unattractive for highly leveraged intermediaries.
 If the ex-ante expectation of funding liquidity is too low, highly leveraged intermediaries realize that they would be unable to roll over their loans at Date 1; this deters all these intermediaries from participating in the economy, and the overall leverage in the economy would be low.
 As a consequence fire-sale effects are small in terms of economic magnitude, and it might thus be optimal to increase q beyond the border of the Fair Pricing and Fire-sale region to improve social welfare by adding positive NPV projects at Date 0.
-Appendix (B11) lays out details of the optimal q in this situation where the condition in Proposition 3 is violated.
+Appendix (B12) lays out details of the optimal q in this situation where the condition in Proposition 3 is violated.